-David Dickinson is the the real life Lovejoy.
-Although David wears a suit and has a different style in patter.
+David Dickinson is the the real life Lovejoy; although David wears a suit and has a different style in patter.
 He was born and breed in Manchester.
 He was very much the budding entrepreneur working in the textile industry.
-He met his wife in the sixties who was a hard working cabaret singer on the international nightclub circuit.
+David met his wife in the sixties, she was a hard working cabaret singer on the international nightclub circuit.
 David became her manager, and together they travelled the world.
 It was at this point that David began his interest in Antiques eventually opening his own shop.

-In 1996 a chance meeting with a TV producer at a barbecue lead to David’s first TV appearance, a two part documentary for the BBC made about his preparation for a show at Olympia.
-This lead to him hosting the National Televison Award winning game show Bargain Hunt for BBC (it’s prime time editions bagged 7.5 million viewers on BBC1).
+In 1996 a chance meeting with a TV producer at a BBQ lead to David’s first TV appearance.
+A two part doc for the BBC made about his preparation for an antiques show at Olympia.
+This lead to him hosting the National TV Award winning game show Bargain Hunt for BBC; the prime time editions bagged 7.5 million viewers on BBC1.

-With so many filming commitments he no longer has the time to deal in antiques although they will always be his passion.
+With so many filming commitments David Dickinson no longer has the time to deal in antiques although they will always be his passion.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 Some reviews of David Dickinson